-C8: SAT and ACT Policies Entrance exams
+C8: SAT and ACT Policies

+Entrance exams

-Does your institution make use of SAT or ACT scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Does your institution make use of SAT or ACT scores in admissio n decisions for first-time, first-year, degree-seeking applicants?

-No
+Yes No х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2025.
+C8A If yes, place check k marks in the appropriate boxe s below to refle ct your institution 's policies for use in ad mission f or students COA applying for Fall 2 026.

 Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted Not considered for admission, even if submitted

+SAT or ACT Х

+ACT Only Х

+SAT Only Х

+submitted submi

 SAT or ACT х

-ACT Only х
+ACT Only Х

-SAT Only х
+SAT Only Х

-C8B Has been removed from the CDS.
+С8В Has been removed from the CDS.

 C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' test so cores for academic advising?

-х Yes No
+Х Yes No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT so cores must be rece eived for fall-term a dmission 15-Mar -

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):

-Currently, our 7-year medical program applicants are still required to submit an ACT or SAT score.
+C8F If necessary, use this space to clarif policies (e.g., if tests are recommen students, or if tests are not required due to differences by academic progracademic background, or if other exbe considered in lieu of the SAT and ded for some of some students gram, student caminations may nts to our 7-year m rsing programs are SAT score.

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G x x x x Please indicate which tests your institution SAT ACT AP CLEP Institutional Exam on uses for placeme i nt (e.g., state tests):

-х SAT

-х ACT

-х AP

-х CLEP

-Institutional Exam

 State Exam (specify):